itsmeshibintmz/Acer-Nitro-5-AN515-54-Monterey/README.md

 - [ ] GTX 1650 (macOS does not support recent Nvidia GPUs).
 - [ ] HDMI port (since it's connected to the GTX 1650).
+- [ ] Micron 2200 ssd is not supported, have to disable it manually in BIOS before booting.

 If anyone interested to buy, DM Me on any of my social mentioned in Profile.
 I have one to sell.